4Step/4Step.github.io/_posts/2016-06-24-mac-vs-windows.md

 **5. Modern open source programs**: Hadoop ecosystem, IBM Infosphere, Google Analytics API, IPython and most of its libraries are few popular open source used in data analysis and all are written for UNIX/ Linux.
 Whether it’s to do a distributed systems or parallel computing or to run bigdata on cloud, it can be more easily done from Linux based systems.
 Most of the Github is written for Linux and several of its plugins / services are heavily supported for Linux and Mac over PC.
 In fact if one checks any youtube video on Git training or Python or R or BigData or another computing / analysis course, most of the trainers’ screen show Mac and tutorials shortcuts are geared for Mac / Linux over PC.
 In most of these tutorials, there is a heavy mentioning of Mac shortcuts and tips.
 Although this is not a my point to argue for Mac but it does prove that modern languages and programs are well supported on Mac.
 Ruby, RubyGems, Ruby on Rails are another example of less supported modern language on Windows7 .
 This is true even for newer versions of windows like (win 8 or win10).

+We recently wrote a custom C++ program that uses a cross-platform RCPP libraries (RTOOLS for Windows and built-in XCODE for MAC).
+Since I was using Windows PC, I had to use the RTOOLS library and support for RTOOLS was not that great and wasn't the primary focus of RCPP developers, although they were helpful in resolving the issue.

 ## Better hardware and Software Integrations